AlexDee95/REST_OF_BASH/project/lab_notebook_anna.md

   * Kirihara et al. (2012)
   * Hanslamyr et al. (2013)
   * Uhlhaas & Singer (2010)
+* comparing our results to these in the literature
+* which hypotheses we can confirm and which ones we must reject

 # week 13 (26.07. -01.08.)
 * on holiday

 # week 14 (01.08. -08.08.)
 * creation and designing the poster for the symposium
+* osf preregistration

 # week 15 (09.08. -15.08.)
 * updating GitHub documents
 * creating website of our GitHub reposatory
+* building up a presentation and our poster presentation
 * symposium